Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tsequence_3_oldpr.md

 ABBR:  Let's find the relation between the consecutive terms of the sequence.

-The difference between the terms is decreasing by (-3).
-Hence, the sequence would be like:
+The next term is calculated by subtracting $3$ from the previous term.
+Hence, the sequence would be:

 $
 \begin{matrix}